Hydraulic Bike Brake Bleeding — Step-by-Step for Shimano and SRAM

 The Two-Syringe Exchange

-Reverse the direction.
+Then reverse it.
 Push gently from the caliper side while pulling on the lever syringe.
 Work the fluid back and forth three to four times.
-Tap the hose, caliper, and lever body during this process to dislodge air.
+Tap the hose, caliper, and lever body throughout — same reason as with Shimano.
+Air bubbles cling.
+Vibration dislodges them.

 The Bleeding Edge Technique

-Frustrated by persistent air in SRAM systems, experienced mechanics developed what’s commonly called the “bleeding edge” technique.
+Frustrated by persistent air in SRAM systems, experienced mechanics developed what’s commonly called the “bleeding edge” technique — and apparently it took years of botched bleeds before someone figured it out and documented it properly.
 With both syringes connected and the system open, pull the lever blade fully to the bar and hold it there.
-In this position, a small internal port inside the lever — the bleeding edge — opens up and exposes a pocket where air commonly hides in SRAM lever assemblies.
+In this position, a small internal port inside the lever opens up and exposes a pocket where air commonly hides in SRAM lever assemblies.
 While holding the lever pulled, push a small amount of fluid from the caliper syringe.
 Release the lever slowly.
 Repeat this three to five times.

 This step makes a significant difference.
-Without it, you can do a perfectly competent two-syringe bleed and still end up with a marginally spongy lever because that internal air pocket never got flushed.
-It’s the step most abbreviated guides leave out.
+Without it, you can do a perfectly competent two-syringe bleed and still end up with a marginally spongy lever — that internal air pocket never got flushed.
+It’s the step most abbreviated guides leave out entirely, which is why so many people do a SRAM bleed and still aren’t satisfied with the result.

 Closing the SRAM System